 Alas, the Andrew Garfield reboot series ground to a halt after The Amazing Spider-Man 2.
 The thing that is being misreported about The Amazing Spider-Man 2 is that it was a flop.
 This is not true it earned over $700 million worldwide.
 Admittedly, this was less than the previous films but The Amazing Spider-Man 2 was still the twelfth highest grossing film of the year and earned an amount that any other film would regard as a roaring success.
 What did seem to kill it was the fan and critical drubbing it received.
 (I am in one of critical minority who liked the film).
 Sonys plans seemed to go awry after that point.
 The belief that The Amazing Spider-Man 2 was a flop torpedoed a planned Secret Six film and Sony again seemed at a loss what to do with their hold on the copyright.
-Plans were announced for a time of an animated Spider-Man film and currently there are ones for a Venom film starring Tom Hardy and a Silver and Black film.
+Plans were announced for a time of an animated Spider-Man film and there is the upcoming Venom (2018) spinoff starring Tom Hardy, plus an announced Silver and Black film.
 Sony then decided to go with the third reboot of the franchise in the space of a decade.
 The ingenious solution they found was to strike a deal with Marvel to tie up to the MCEU with Tom Hollands Peter Parker making his debut in the MCEU film Captain America: Civil War (2016), something he will repeat in the upcoming Avengers: Infinity War (2018), where Holland ended up stealing the show in his handful of scenes.
 In return, with Spider-Man: Homecoming, Sony have built that integration with the MCEU back in to the story as a means of bolstering their own property.

 Spider-Man: Homecoming has been placed in the hands of Jon Watts who has made various shorts and been working in comedy television since the early 2000s.
 Watts made his feature-length debut with the Eli Roth-produced horror film Clown (2014), based on his earlier short film, and subsequently went on to the Sundance breakout hit of the wittily enjoyable Cop Car (2015).
 The script comes from several people including John Francis Daley and Jonathan Goldstein who are responsible for comedy work and the scripts for Horrible Bosses (2011) and Cloudy With a Chance of Meatballs 2 (2013); Jon Watts regular writer Christopher Ford who also wrote Robot & Frank (2012); and Chris McKenna and Erik Sommers who are producers and writers on tvs Community (2009-15) and writers of films such as Jumanji: Welcome to the Jungle (2017) and The Lego Batman Movie (2017).